qishuyi/Compiler/README.markdown

   ```
   e ::= ... | while e1 do e2 end
   ```
   In our language, a finished ```while``` loop evaluates to the unit value and only updates the value each time it goes inside the loop.

+## [7.0.1] - 2018-05-18
+### Changed
+- Changed the source language from expression-based to declaration-based.
+- There are two types of declarations: *variant declaration* and *function declaration*.
+- The function calls do not depend on the order of their declarations.
+The compiler will read in all the declarations at once and find the function named ```main``` to execute.
+- Added function signatures to typechecking and separated the typecheckers into two: one for typechecking declarations and the other for expressions so that we can typecheck when translating.
+### Added
+- Source to source translation to a C-like language.
+- Added statements to the target language and completed conversion.
+The resulting code can be compiled using ```gcc```.